steveshogren/blog-source/source/_posts/2014-05-04-inversed-polymorphism.markdown

 Personally, I find F# pattern matching to be significantly easier to read.
-The same code in C# requires twice the lines in three separate files, which adds a complexity burden that brings no benefit.
-The F# code is safer, smaller, and easier to read than the C# equivalent.
+The same code in C# requires twice the lines in three separate files, which adds a complexity burden for no reason.
+The F# code is safer, smaller, and easier to modify than the C# equivalent.

 If you write code in C# or VB.NET right now, you could add in a project in F# today.
 All three languages are callable from the other